sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 func() <=> 10;
 ```

 In the above example `func` is a block collection which returns `outer`.
-It has access to `outer` because at the time of decleration outer is in it's parent scope.
+It has access to `outer` because at the time of decleration outer is in it's parent's lexical scope.

 ```dollar